nine7nine/Xenomai-Archlinux/README.md

 * /usr/xenomai/mercury64
 * /usr/xenomai/mercury32

-Mercury Core will need an -rt kernel.
+With Mercury Core will want an -rt kernel. ~ While you can run Mercury on mainline, Mercury is meant to be used with PREEMPT_RT.
 You can install linux-rt, linux-rt-bfq or you can use my linux-rt_plus package (not found in AUR).
 It is located in my github, here; https://github.com/nine7nine/linux-rt-plus).

 # Compatibility